According to Litmus, personalization and dynamic content is the number one trend for email design in 2019.

 Here’s an example of bad email personalization.
 This is basically what not to do.

-Use Modular Email Design
+Use Modular email design

 Modular email design absolutely makes personalization easier.
 That’s a big reason that modular email build systems are growing.
 Modularity makes email personalization much easier to execute and, if done thoughtfully, doesn’t have to detract from your email’s aesthetics.
+Chad S. White

 Head of Research at Oracle Marketing Cloud Consulting.
-Chad is also the author of “Email Marketing Rules” and the Email Experience Council’s 2018 Email Marketer Thought Leader of the Year.
+Chad is also the author of “Email Marketing Rules” and the Email Experience Council’s 2018 Email Marketer Thought Leader of the Year. @chadswhite

-What is Modular (Email) Design?
+What is a Modular (email) design?